akaurh/cse15l-lab-reports/lab-report-week-1.md

 It seems to me that it listed information about all the files and program files I had downloaded on my computer

-And here's me trying a couple more commands on the remote computer once U had gotten logged in
+And here's me trying a couple more commands on the remote computer once I had gotten logged in

 ![Image](lab-images/lab1_5.png)